BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

   - If applicable: *`Are you sure you want to continue connecting? (yes/no)`* Type Yes
   - Enter password when prompted

 This allows us to access the login node without being prompted for a password.

 Access a node by entering `ssh NODE_NAME` after logging into the node.
-If you log in, skip to the "Setting up Jupyter Notebook Server" section.
-If you are prompted for a password, you will need to repeat the process, this time pairing the node machine to the dev.:
+If you log in, skip to the __Setting up Jupyter Notebook Server__ section.

+If you are prompted for a password, you will need to repeat the process, this time pairing the login node to the dev:

 1. `ssh USERNAME@log2.wynton.ucsf.edu`
 2. Enter `ssh-keygen -t rsa`